Dominic Smith Player Props: Nationals vs. Guardians

 Guardians Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Guardians pitching staff ranks 22nd in MLB.
+- The 8.2 strikeouts per nine innings put together by the Guardians pitching staff ranks 24th in MLB.

-- The Guardians' 4.16 team ERA ranks 13th across all MLB pitching staffs.
+- The Guardians have the 11th-ranked team ERA among all league pitching staffs (4.08).

-- The Guardians give up the eighth-fewest home runs in baseball (11 total, 0.8 per game).
+- The Guardians give up the sixth-fewest home runs in baseball (12 total, 0.9 per game).

-- The Guardians will send Quantrill (0-1) to the mound for his third start of the season.
+- Plesac (0-0) takes the mound for the Guardians to make his third start this season.

-- His last time out came on Saturday against the Seattle Mariners, when the right-hander tossed five innings, surrendering three earned runs while allowing seven hits.
+- His last appearance was on Sunday against the Seattle Mariners, when the right-hander went seven innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.